wearefriday/eyemask/README.md

 - A construct for cross-references of scenarios, features, etc.

+- Implement support for backgrounds and scenario outlines (with variable highlighting) in the default templates

 ## UML diagrams

 Eyemask supports rich UML diagrams, for those occasions when a visual is the best way to explain a feature.
 This uses the [PlantUML](http://plantuml.sourceforge.net/index.html) command-line tool.
 To use this functionality, download the PlantUML JAR and create a shell script called `plantuml`, in your `PATH`, that executes the JAR passing all parameters.